-- 2.1.8 Federal agencies must comply with the requirements of the National Environmental Policy Act (NEPA) when their involvement in major Federal actions that affect the quality of the human environment is sufficient to trigger NEPA responsibility under applicable law. - 2.1.9 Reclamation accepted and implemented the USFWS 2008 and NMFS 2009 Biological Opinions (BiOps) on the Coordinated Long-term Operation of the CVP and SWP including the Reasonable and Prudent Alternatives to avoid jeopardy of listed species and adverse modification of designated critical habitat. - 2.1.10 CESA establishes a prohibition against the take of any species that the California Fish and Game Commission has determined to be an endangered or threatened species or designated as a candidate species.
+2.1.9 Federal agencies must comply with the requirements of the National Environmental Policy Act (NEPA) when their involvement in major Federal actions that affect the quality of the human environment is sufficient to trigger NEPA responsibility under applicable law.

+2.1.10 Reclamation accepted and implemented the USFWS 2008 and NMFS 2009 Biological Opinions (BiOps) on the Coordinated Long-term Operation of the CVP and SWP including the Reasonable and Prudent Alternatives to avoid jeopardy of listed species and adverse modification of designated critical habitat.

+2.1.11 CESA establishes a prohibition against the take of any species that the California Fish and Game Commission has determined to be an endangered or threatened species or designated as a candidate species.
 (California Fish and Game Code §§ 2080, 2084).
 It is State policy for all State agencies, boards, and commissions to seek to conserve endangered and threatened species.
-(California Fish and Game Code §§ 2055). - 2.1.11 The BiOps served as the basis for CDFW's issuance of consistency determinations to DWR for operations of the SWP, pursuant to California Fish and Game Code, section 2080.1.
-CDFW has also issued an incidental take permit to DWR authorizing take of longfin smelt by SWP operations in the Delta. - 2.1.12 Reclamation completed the NEPA process on the Coordinated Long-term Operation of the CVP and SWP with issuance of a corresponding Record of Decision (ROD) on January 11, 2016. - 2.1.13 On August 2, 2016, Reclamation and DWR, as the Applicant, jointly requested reinitiation of ESA Section 7 consultation with USFWS and NMFS on the Coordinated Long-term Operation of the CVP and SWP, based on new information related to multiple years of drought and recent data on Delta smelt and winter-run Chinook salmon population levels, and new information available and expected to become available as a result of ongoing work through collaborative science processes.
+(California Fish and Game Code §§ 2055).

+2.1.12 The BiOps served as the basis for CDFW's issuance of consistency determinations to DWR for operations of the SWP, pursuant to California Fish and Game Code, section 2080.1.
+CDFW has also issued an incidental take permit to DWR authorizing take of longfin smelt [by?]
+SWP operations in the Delta.

+2.1.13 Reclamation completed the NEPA process on the Coordinated Long-term Operation of the CVP and SWP with issuance of a corresponding Record of Decision (ROD) on January 11, 2016.

+2.1.14 On August 2, 2016, Reclamation and DWR, as the Applicant, jointly requested reinitiation of ESA Section 7 consultation with USFWS and NMFS on the Coordinated Long-term Operation of the CVP and SWP, based on new information related to multiple years of drought and recent data on Delta smelt and winter-run Chinook salmon population levels, and new information available and expected to become available as a result of ongoing work through collaborative science processes.

+2.1.15 Each of the Public Water Agencies has requested, pursuant to Section 4004 of Water Infrastructure Improvements for the Nation (WIIN) Act, to participate in the reinitiation of consultation on Coordinated Long-term Operation of the CVP and SWP, as referenced in the subparagraph immediately above.